Trump to face charges in Florida court in classified documents case

 POLL -Trump holds double-digit lead after federal indictment

-(Additional reporting by Andrew Goudsward; Writing by Andy Sullivan; Editing by Howard Goller)
+(Additional reporting by Andrew Goudsward; Writing by Andy Sullivan; Editing by Howard Goller and Nick Zieminski)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))